ydahhrk/packaging/README.md

 # packaging

-Configuration I use to generate Debian packages
+Configuration I use to generate Debian packages.